 Where to stay

 We stayed at Scandic Upplandsgaten.
-There’s no getting away from the fact that hotels are expensive in the capital, but this one was just about affordable and did a very good job of Japanese-style space maximisation!
+There’s no getting away from the fact that hotels can be very expensive in the Swedish capital, but this one was just about affordable and did a very good job of Japanese-style space maximisation!

 How to get around